 \section{Abstract}

-We construct the parametrix of an elliptic Gevrey pseudodifferential operator, by introducing a family of norms for formal Gevrey symbols with the property of a Banach algebra under the symbol calculus.
-As an application, we obtain estimates for adiabatic projectors in the Gevrey setting.
+We construct a parametrix of an elliptic Gevrey pseudodifferential operator, by introducing a family of norms for formal Gevrey symbols with the property of a Banach algebra under the symbol calculus.
+As an application, we obtain exponential estimates for adiabatic projectors in the Gevrey setting.